golang-design/research/content/posts/ultimate-channel.md

 }
 ```

-The entire GUI application is executed in an infinite loop that contains two parts: draw call processing and event processing.
+The entire GUI application is executed in an infinite loop that contains
+two parts: draw call processing and event processing.

-Typically, all these codes run on the CPU, and the actual rendering computation executes on a GPU.
-That means the graphics API provided by a graphic driver (such as OpenGL, Vulkan, Metal, Direct X) is just a communication command send from the CPU to the GPU or even waiting for a response from the GPU.
+Typically, all these codes run on the CPU, and the actual rendering
+computation executes on a GPU.
+That means, the graphics API provided by
+a graphic driver (such as OpenGL, Vulkan, Metal, Direct X) is just a
+communication command send from the CPU to the GPU or even waiting for
+a response from the GPU.
-For some special reasons, the [polyred](https://poly.red) is limited to software implementation, a pure-CPU implementation.
-Hence, the execution should utilize the full power of CPU parallelization.
-It makes much more sense to execute rendering on a separate goroutine so that it won't block the event processing thread.
+For some special reasons, the [polyred](https://poly.red) is limited to
+software implementation, a pure-CPU implementation.
+Hence, the execution
+should utilize the full power of CPU parallelization.
+It makes much more
+sense to execute rendering on a separate goroutine so that it won't block
+the event processing thread.

-*_In fact, to guarantee an application's responsiveness, it is ideal not to block the event processing since there might also be system invocation._
+*_Aside: To guarantee an application's responsiveness, it is ideal not
+to block the event processing since there might also be system invocation._

-Nevertheless, I turned the rendering loop into a separate goroutine and sent the rendering result to the event processing loop to be flushed to the hardware display.
-The entire application works as the following code snippet:
+Subsequently, I turned the rendering loop into a separate goroutine and
+sent the rendering result to the event processing loop to be flushed to
+the hardware display.
+The entire application works as the following code
+snippet:

 ```go
 // WARNING: This example contains a deadlock.